Quilt Block Tote

 Prepare Foundation Papers

-Click here for the Roof Foundation Pattern.
+Click on "Download this Project" above for the Roof Foundation Pattern.

 1. Use a pencil to trace Roof Foundation Pattern onto lightweight tracing paper (or other foundation material of your choice) one time, tracing all lines and numbers.